 Web Page: http://math.oit.edu/~watermang/ There is a link there to a page for our class.
 (Doing a search for waterman oit will find you the web page as well.)
-At the web page you can find the syllabus and a daily schedule with reading, assignments, and links to the lecture notes from each day.
+There is a link to a page for our class, where you can find the syllabus, a daily schedule, and some other things.
+You can also find links for videos on some of the topics we will cover, organized in the order they appear in the textbook.

-Office Hours: 11-11:50 MTWF.
-You are also welcome to drop in any time to see if I am around - if I am I can usually take some time to help you.
+Office Hours: 1-1:50 MTWF, 11-11:50 R. You are also welcome to drop in any time to see if I am around - if I am I can usually take some time to help you.
 I can also make appointments for other times.